wp-plugins/error-reporting/readme.txt

 === Error Reporting ===
 Contributors: Mittineague
-Tags: error reporting, log errors, email errors, ping errors Requires at least: unknown
+Tags: error reporting, log errors, email errors, ping errors
+Requires at least: unknown
-Tested up to: 2.7
+Tested up to: 2.8.4
 Stable tag: Trunk

 == License ==
 Released under the terms of the GNU General Public License.

+== Changelog ==

+= Beta 0.10.1 13-Aug-2009 =
+* skip SimplePie errors for now
+* capability check
-== Version History ==
+* changed Version History to Changelog in readme

-Beta 0.10.0 01-Apr-2009
+= Beta 0.10.0 01-Apr-2009 =
-- added ping error - dashboard widget code
+* added ping error - dashboard widget code
-- added self-cleanup hooks
+* added self-cleanup hooks
-- removed deprecated option descriptions
+* removed deprecated option descriptions
-- nonce tweaks
+* nonce tweaks
-- removed print_ r $context
+* removed print_ r $context
-- added return false
+* added return false
-- changed admin CSS hook
+* changed admin CSS hook
-- removed fail returns from handler
+* removed fail returns from handler

-Beta 0.9.6 15-Mar-2009
+= Beta 0.9.6 15-Mar-2009 =
-- fixed uninitialized variables
+* fixed uninitialized variables
-- fixed 'all types' 'all folders' bug
+* fixed 'all types' 'all folders' bug
-- remove/add 'shutdown' action
+* remove/add 'shutdown' action
-- added label tags
+* added label tags
-- friendlier CSS selectors
+* friendlier CSS selectors
-- added 'register_ activation_ hook'
+* added 'register_ activation_ hook'

-Beta 0.9.5 27-Jan-2009
+= Beta 0.9.5 27-Jan-2009 =
-- changed mktime() to time()
+* changed mktime() to time()
-- "info" link fix
+* "info" link fix
-- replaced "short tags"
+* replaced "short tags"
-- changed 'wp'logs to 'er'logs
+* changed 'wp'logs to 'er'logs
-- added javascript select/deselect all
+* added javascript select/deselect all

-Beta 0.9.4 10-Apr-2007
+= Beta 0.9.4 10-Apr-2007 =
-- made date_ default_ timezone_ get/set OK for PHP < ver.
+* made date_ default_ timezone_ get/set OK for PHP < ver.
 5

-Beta 0.9.3 09-Apr-2007
+= Beta 0.9.3 09-Apr-2007 =
-- removed error_ log from Log block fopen-fwrite fails
+* removed error_ log from Log block fopen-fwrite fails
-- added natsort to log file display
+* added natsort to log file display
-- rearranged page sections
+* rearranged page sections
-- minor mark-up and info edits
+* minor mark-up and info edits

-Beta 0.9.2 30-Mar-2007
+= Beta 0.9.2 30-Mar-2007 =
-- Security improvements
+* Security improvements
-- - made wp-log folders / files not world readable
+* - made wp-log folders / files not world readable
-- - added nonces to form actions
+* - added nonces to form actions
-- minor GUI changes
+* minor GUI changes
-- added error_ log to Log block fopen-fwrite fails
+* added error_ log to Log block fopen-fwrite fails

-Beta 0.9.1 29-Mar-2007
+= Beta 0.9.1 29-Mar-2007 =
-- fixed buggy conditional generating code block
+* fixed buggy conditional generating code block
-- added info re E_ RECOVERABLE_ ERROR
+* added info re E_ RECOVERABLE_ ERROR
-- added chmod to fix annoying sporadic permission resets
+* added chmod to fix annoying sporadic permission resets

-Beta 0.9.0 28-Mar-2007
+= Beta 0.9.0 28-Mar-2007 =
+* initial release

 == Description ==
 Logs Errors to files and / or Sends Error Notification emails.
 Records Ping Errors and displays them in a dashboard widget.

 == Long Description ==

 It is the hope that the Error Reporting plugin will prove to be a valuable tool for the WordPress developer.
 Highly customizable settings allow for the ability to locate various types of both native WordPress Core errors, and plugin and theme errors.
 Errors can be handled by logging to files and/or by email notification.
 The Error Reporting plugin can help identify problems during plugin development, and can help in both locating and keeping aware of errors in a live blog.
 The Ping Errors feature can catch up to 100 ping errors.
 These are displayed in both a dashboard widget and on the plugin's Settings page.
 Great for tracking repeated ping failures so you can clean up your ping list.

 Ping Errors
+The Ping Errors feature works independently from Log Errors and Email Errors.
+That is, it can be enabled even if one or both of the others are not enabled.

 If you do not want to see the widget on your dashboard, please go to dashboard's "Screen Options" and deselect "Ping Errors"
 * Because a ping fails once, or even a few times, does not necessarily mean that it should be removed from your ping list.
 However, if one is repeatedly failing over a long period of time, it justifies investigation and possible removal.
 The Ping Error feature is also available as a stand-alone plugin [Ping Watcher](http://www.mittineague.com/dev/pw.php)